Imohamedgabr/Angular-7-Route-Guard-For-securing-routes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+  This repo. has simple routes protection, with Angular 7, if you change the authentication status to false, you wouldn't be able to see the protected routes, or if you change the decode function role in auth service, you wouldn't be able to log in admin.
+  I've faced troubles dealing with Angular 7 guards , so i did this repo, hope some one finds it useful.